Large companies only make up 0.10% of United States’ business profile. That’s not a typo – they are, in fact, less than one percent of the market!

 Let’s say a TV cable or satellite technician went to your house to fix your connection.
 He fell and broke an arm because part of your roof or floor was already rotting.

-Under the employment law, his worker’s compensation should cover his medical bills.
+Under , his worker’s compensation should cover his medical bills.
 Your home’s liability coverage may also kick in, protecting both him and you.

 It’s a different story if a person was at your home for purposes relating to your business.
 An example is a technician for your commercial or business phone service.
 If the technician gets into an accident, your homeowners’ liability may not cover it.